 - Urinary diversion: Surgery to make a new way for the body to store and pass urine.

-After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given radiation therapy, chemotherapy, targeted therapy, or hormone therapy after surgery, to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called postoperative therapy or adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy after surgery to kill any cancer cells that are left.
+Treatment given after surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy:

 - External radiation therapy uses a machine outside the body to send radiation toward the cancer.